Death and funeral of Prince Philip, Duke of Edinburgh: Procession and service

 The Duke was given a royal ceremonial funeral, not a state funeral, which is usually reserved for monarchs.
-He had indicated a wish for minimal "fuss"; as such, he did not lie in state, though the Duke did "lie at rest" in the private chapel at Windsor Castle prior to his service.
+He had indicated a wish for minimal "fuss"; as such, he did not lie in state, though he did "lie at rest" in the private chapel at Windsor Castle.
 Prior to the service, the coffin was moved from this chapel to the Inner Hall of the castle, where prayers were said.
 The Duke's wishes were said to be for a military funeral conducted at St George's Chapel and burial in King George VI Memorial Chapel alongside King George VI, Queen Elizabeth The Queen Mother, Princess Margaret and his wife, Queen Elizabeth II after her death.
-This royal ceremonial funeral is the same level of honour as formerly given to Queen Elizabeth The Queen Mother and Diana, Princess of Wales.
-The event was televised.
+This royal ceremonial funeral is the same level of honour as those given to his former daughter in law Diana, Princess of Wales, in 1997 and to his mother in law, Queen Elizabeth The Queen Mother, in 2002.
+As with the services for Diana and the Queen Mother, the funeral of Prince Philip was televised.

 Before the service, bands from the armed services were marched onto the Quadrangle of Windsor Castle.
 They performed music including "Jerusalem", "I Vow to Thee, My Country", "Supreme Sacrifice", "Isle of Beauty" and "Nimrod".

-Plans for the funeral, which occurred on 17 April, a Saturday, included the Duke's coffin being carried by the Grenadier Guards to the State Entrance of Windsor Castle before being taken to the West Steps of St George's Chapel at 2:45 pm on a custom-built Land Rover Defender hearse in Edinburgh green that the Duke helped design.
+Plans for the funeral, which occurred on 17 April, a Saturday, included the Duke's coffin being carried by the Grenadier Guards to the State Entrance of Windsor Castle before being taken to the West Steps of St George's Chapel at 2:45 pm on a custom-built Land Rover Defender hearse in Edinburgh green that the Duke helped to design.
 The Quadrangle, the point from which the coffin departed, was lined by the Household Cavalry, the Foot Guards, as well as military detachments from units with special links to the Duke.
 Defence advisors from Australia, Canada, New Zealand, and Trinidad and Tobago were also present, representing the Duke's links to units in their respective countries.
 The coffin was draped with his personal standard, carried his naval cap and his sword, and had a wreath of white roses and lilies placed on it with a note written by the Queen.
 The band of the Grenadier Guards led the procession from the Quadrangle to Horseshoe Cloister, followed by military commanders and chiefs of staff.